janick/WT32-SqLn/README.md

 After cloning this respository:

-1. Update the component submodules using the commands `git submodule init` and  `git submodule update`.
+1. Update the component submodules using the commands `git submodule init` and  `git submodule update --progress`.
+   Be patient.
+This can take a while.

 1. Set your target device using the command `idf.py set-target esp32s3`